jeffreybiles/phoenix-tutorial-website/lib/book/book-combined.md

 > At first I wasn't sure what I was reading, since it seemed to jump straight into technical instructions, but then I went back and read the Introduction and it all made sense.

-> I'll be recording my observations, both for myself, and so that others my continue my research should anything... happen.
+> I'll be recording my observations, both for myself, and so that others may continue my research should anything... happen.

 ---